 Manager and tactics

-The current La Roja’s preferred formation is 4-2-3-1, with their play centered on ball control, constant pressing, and fast attacks.
+The current La Roja’s preferred formation is 4-2-3-1, with their play centred on ball control, constant pressing, and fast attacks.
 The presence of several of football’s biggest stars is a major advantage, as most players on the squad are capable of deciding a match single-handedly.

 Cape Verde